skipcloud/skipcloud.github.io/_posts/2020-08-16-ruby: Enumerable & Enumerator.md

 ### each

-If you've used ruby for more than 3 seconds you will have encounter the `:each` method, probably when tinkering with an array.
+If you've used ruby for more than 3 seconds you will have encountered the `:each` method, probably when tinkering with an array.
 It's a simple little method that will iterate over a collection and yield to the block passing in each element of the collection in turn.
 The return value of `:each` is the original array.